 The Project’s name:

-“Pécs is livable as a barrier-free city”
+“Pécs is liveable as a barrier-free city”

 Supproted by: Pécsi Közösségi Alapítvány (Pécs Community Foundation)